 Catheter procedures.
 Premature babies are too small for catheter procedures.
 However, if your baby doesn't have PDA-related health problems, the doctor might recommend waiting until the baby is older to do a catheter procedure to correct the PDA.
 Catheter procedures can also be used to treat full-term babies, children and adults.

 In a catheter procedure, a thin tube (catheter) is inserted into a blood vessel in the groin and threaded up to the heart.
 Through the catheter, a plug or coil is inserted to close the ductus arteriosus.

-Your child may need to take preventive antibiotics the first six months after a catheter repair procedure or if there's still damage after the repair.
-Talk to your doctor about whether your child needs to take antibiotics before any procedures.
+You or your child may need to take preventive antibiotics the first six months after a catheter repair procedure, if there's still damage after the repair, or if you had infection in the heart previously.
+Talk to your doctor about whether you or your child needs to take antibiotics before any procedures.